coderofsalvation/sheetlabs-google-restproxy/README.md

 * Google gscript/spreadsheet api is slooowwww..not recommended for highvolume traffic

 the google appscript is currently configured to route POST-request into the 'Sheet1'-tab, and the PUT/DELETE into 'Incoming.
 This is for example purposes only, you can modify it to your likings.

+# Todo

+* forward the authentication tokens somehow.
+Sheetlabs has perfect usermanagement with roles e.g., so it would not be smart to re-invent that wheel.